Forecasting the Next US Administration’s Approach to the Region

 Yemen / Houthis

-• In the past, Harris aligned with members of the Democratic Party when she co-sponsored legislation to end US support for Saudi Arabia’s war in Yemen.
+• In the past, Harris aligned with members of the Democratic Party when she co-sponsored legislation to end US support for Saudi Arabia’s military operations in Yemen.

 • Vice President Harris’ National Security Advisor Philip Gordon described the Houthi attacks on commercial shipping in the Red Sea as “outrageous behavior” as well as reasserted the US commitment to preventing future Houthi attacks, diminishing their capabilities, and rejecting their “self-proclaimed justification” for such attacks.

-• One of Trump’s last foreign policy decisions during his presidency in January 2021 was to designate the Houthis as a foreign terrorist organization, barring US citizens and entities from engaging financially with the group, a move that worsened the humanitarian crisis by hampering the delivery of aid.
+• One of Trump’s last foreign policy decisions during his presidency in January 2021, however, was to designate the Houthis as a foreign terrorist organization, barring US citizens and entities from engaging financially with the group, a move supported by Saudi Arabia, the UAE, and the internationally recognized Yemeni government.
+In response to pleas by international organizations and humanitarian aid organizations that the designation would worsen the humanitarian crisis by hampering the delivery of aid, the Biden administration rescinded the designation shortly after taking office.

-• Trump criticized the Biden administration in January 2024 for conducting military strikes against Houthi targets in Yemen, accusing President Joe Biden of “dropping bombs all over the Middle East” in response to Houthi attacks on shipping in the Red Sea.
+• Trump criticized the Biden administration in January 2024 for conducting military strikes against Houthi targets in Yemen, accusing President Biden of “dropping bombs all over the Middle East” in response to Houthi attacks on shipping in the Red Sea, but he would be unlikely to reverse course given the broad domestic and international support for efforts to deter Houthi attacks on international trade.

 Syria / The Islamic State